 Reserves Units: Any unit that starts the battle in a location other than the battlefield, and is not embarked within a TRANSPORT that starts the battle on the battlefield, is considered to be a Reserves unit.
-When a Reserves unit is set up on the battlefield, it counts as having made a Normal move that phase.
+When a Reserves unit is set up on the battlefield, it counts as having made a Normal move that phase (see Count as Having Made a Normal Move).
 Any Reserves units that have not been set up on the battlefield by the end of the battle count as destroyed.
 Units can still use rules and abilities while in Reserves.